primer/css/docs/content/utilities/layout.md

 </section>

 <section class="mb-3">
-  <header class="border position-sticky top-0 color-bg-secondary p-3">Sticky header 3</header>
+  <header class="border position-sticky top-0 color-bg-subtle p-3">Sticky header 3</header>
   <main class="border border-top-0 p-3">
     <p>Richard McClintock, a Latin scholar from Hampden-Sydney College, is credited with discovering the source behind the ubiquitous filler text.
 In seeing a sample of lorem ipsum, his interest was piqued by consectetur—a genuine, albeit rare, Latin word.
 Consulting a Latin dictionary led McClintock to a passage from De Finibus Bonorum et Malorum (“On the Extremes of Good and Evil”), a first-century B.C. text from the Roman philosopher Cicero.</p>
   </main>